sonhnguyen/automation-web-testing-watir/README.md

 3. Type in cmd:

-	* gem update --system --no-rdoc --no-ri
+	* gem install bundler

-	* gem install watir --no-rdoc --no-ri
+	* bundle install

-	* gem install require_all
+When we want to run test.
+Ensure that xampp is turned up.
+Type in cmd:

-	* gem install spreadsheet
+	* rake moodle

 # Software-Under-Test Setup